Sunhaloo/dotfiles-old/windows/README.md

 >[!note]
 >This is not completed
->- Should I put links to the fonts or just put the actaul fonts in the fonts folder?
+>- Should I put links to the fonts or just put the actual fonts in the fonts folder?